belkinsa/GrailvilleSouthSideWetlands/notes/experiments/floatingwetlandsexperiments.md

 ##Method

 1. Clean the mat and the pots with organic cleaning solution.
+Ecover was used in this experiment.
 This is done to make sure that there are no residual seeds that may of survived.

 **Note**: These steps below should be done after Mother's Day in the Midwest due to frost.